ElcoLuijendijk/pybasin/manual/PyBasin_manual.md

 * ``ahe_model_vs_data_well_x_msy.csv``: Contains the modeled AHe ages for each single grain and each provenance history scenario.

 The filenames include the well name (x) and the model scenario number (y).

+# What if the model does not work?

+## Finding the error
+The most common source of errors are the errors in the stratigraphy input files or errors in the exhumation parameters in the main input file (pybasin_params.py).
+The recommended steps to find errors are:

+* First inspect the input files for some of the errors that are listed below.
+Make sure to also inspect these files with a text editor, Excel and Open Office have the nasty habit of messing up .csv files occasionally.
+* Turn on the option ``save_model_run_data = True`` in the input file and rerun the model.
+Pybasin will save a series of .csv files for all the processing steps.
+These are somewhere in the output folder.
+There should be files for each step from transforming the stratigraphic column into a timeline, adding hiatuses, adding exhumation, etc… Inspect these files to see if the burial history that pybasin creates looks ok or not.
+Note that of course if the error occurs before these files are saved there may not be any output yet to look at.
+* If that does not work then simplify your model untill the error dissapears.
+Reduce the exhumation phases to one, make exhumation 0.
+Turn off the thermochronometers and vitrinite reflectance, etc..

+## Common errors
+Below I list a few of the most common errors, in random order:

+* Make sure the .csv files use a comma as a delimiter and not ;
+* Make sure all the column names are exactly the same as in the example datasets
+* The top and bottom of each stratigraphic unit should be given in meters below the surface, and not elevation.
+The top of the uppermost unit should be at 0 m.
+* Avoid duplicate stratigraphic units in the ``stratigraphy_info.csv`` file
+* A common error is that stratigraphic units named in the ``well_stratigraphy.csv`` file are not defined in the ``stratigraphy_info.csv`` file.
+Check the spelling, capitals, spaces after unit names, etc..
+* Similarly, make sure the well name(s) in the ``pybasin_params.py`` file matches the well names in ``well_stratigraphy.csv`` file
+* Another error stems from overlaps in the stratigraphic ages of the units defined in the ``stratigraphy_info.csv`` file.
+Make sure that units that are found in one well do not overlap in ages.
+Note you can correct this, which would affect all wells.
+But you can also redefine a new stragiraphic unit to fix this for a particular well or set of wells.
+* Make sure that any exhumation phase that you define in ``pybasin_params.py`` does not overlap in age with any stratigraphic unit that is in the well that you are trying to simulate.
+Although pybasin has an automated check to avoid age overlaps, this for the time being still does not work 100%.

 # References